wordbit/wordbit/content/posts/so-this-is-christmas.md

 We never asked to be born, but you [can decide what to do with the time that is given](https://www.youtube.com/watch?v=hdAN0o3oqB8) to you.
 (Scoff if you will, but reading Lord of the Rings helped me through a tough time.)

-Have a happy Christmas, or have a sad Christmas too, if you prefer.
+So, have a happy Christmas, or have a sad Christmas, if you prefer.

 Let's not forget that before Christmas morphed into a secular mishmash of various traditions with a commercial spin, it was not a happy time.
 For pagans, the winter solstice was the darkest, coldest time of year.
 For Christians, the birth of Jesus in a ramshackle cow shed before being hunted by Roman soldiers intent on slaughtering every baby in Bethlehem doesn't exactly scream joy.